Charles Southwell: The Oracle of Reason

 In 1841, a group of "socialist missionaries" split from Robert Owen, partly over the issue of whether socialist lecturers should take the oath usually taken by dissenting ministers.
 Clerical opponents of Owenism were threatening to use the law to prevent money being taken at meetings on Sundays.
 Only religious bodies were permitted to do so.
 Owenite lecturers were either to stop collecting money on Sundays, or make a public profession of adherence to Christianity.
 In Campfield, Manchester, the Rev. J. W. Kidd took legal action against the Hall of Science near his church.
 The Owenite missionary Robert Buchanan consequently took the dissenter's oath.
 The Central Board of Owen's Universal Community Society was in favour of taking the oath, and of moderating anti-religious activity, and other lecturers followed Buchanan.
 But others, including Charles Southwell, refused, and resigned their positions.

 According to Royle (1976, p.
 42):

 Charles Southwell... was not prepared to see the anti-theological side of Owenism played down by hypocrites on the Universal Community Society central board.
 He had entered the Owenite movement through the Lambeth branch after he had made a reputation for himself as an anti-theological lecturer on Kennington Common.
 He firmly believed, and many Owenites shared his view, that religion must be destroyed if truth were to prevail: freethought was therefore the necessary prerequisite for socialism, and neutrality on religious issues was impossible.

 With William Chilton, Southwell opened a freethought bookshop in Bristol in late 1841, and with Chilton and John Field he launched the confrontationally atheistic Oracle of Reason.
-He was arrested for blasphemy (see the Oracle of Reason entry for the story) on 27 November 1841, spending 17 days in gaol awaiting bail.
+He was arrested for blasphemy (see the Oracle of Reason entry for the story) on 27 November 1841, spending 17 days in jail awaiting bail.
 He faced trial in January 1842, and defended himself.
 Found guilty, Southwell was fined £100, and sentenced to twelve months in prison.
 On his release, Southwell discovered that the Oracle, after a succession of editors had been imprisoned, was struggling financially, so he began his own journal, the (more moderate) Investigator.
 It survived for seven months.
 After a lecture tour and a spell as a well-reviewed Shakespearean actor, Southwell launched the Lancashire Beacon in 1849, which also failed to last a full year.
 It closed in 1850.